quaro77/iso_view/docs/documentation.md

 'object': the 3d object to which the face belongs.

 ### addToSelected(object):
-Adds the specified 3D object to the Selected array.
+Adds the specified 3D object to the selectedObjects array.
 All the objects in this array will be rendered with thicker, differently colored edges.

 ### removeFromSelected(object):
-Removes the selected object from the Selected array if it is present, does nothing in case it is not found.
+Removes the selected object from the selectedObjects array if it is present, does nothing in case it is not found.

 ### clearSelected():
-Clears the Selected array, making it empty.
+Clears the selectedObjects array.